camwestwood/xapi/generic/view.md

 	</tr>
 	<tr>
 		<td>object.id [1]</td>
-		<td>An identifier for the object of the xAPI statement.
-This must be unique (within a given platform) across all object types.</td>
+		<td>An identifier for the Object of the Statement.
+This must be unique (within a given platform) across all Object types.</td>
 	</tr>
 		<tr>
 		<td>object.definition.type [1]<br />
 	object.definition.name [0..1]<br />
 	object.definition.extensions.http://xapi.jisc.ac.uk/subType [0..1]<br />
 	object.definition.extensions.http://xapi.jisc.ac.uk/uddModInstanceID [0..1]</td>
-		<td>A JSON object comprising both standard xAPI attributes and the Jisc profile 'subType' and 'uddModInstanceID' extensions.<br/>
+		<td>A JSON Object comprising both standard xAPI attributes and the Jisc Profile 'subType' and 'uddModInstanceID' extensions.<br/>
-    The <b>type</b> indicates the type of the object of the statement.
+    The <b>type</b> indicates the type of the Object of the Statement.
 It is required and valid values are listed on the <a href="vocabulary.md#31-activity-types">vocabulary page</a>.<br/>
     The <b>name</b> is optional.<br/>
-    The <b>subType</b> extension may be used to indicate the sub-type of this activity, if applicable for the recipe being used to create the statement.
+    The <b>subType</b> extension may be used to indicate the sub-type of this Activity, if applicable for the recipe being used to create the Statement.
 This qualifies the object.objectType, and is described on the <a href="vocabulary.md#32-object-definition-extensions">vocabularies page</a>.<br />
   </tr>

 </table>